Cray-HPE/docs-csm/operations/UAS_user_and_admin_topics/Create_a_UAI.md

 # Create a UAI

-The UAS allows either administrators or authorized users using the [Legacy Mode](Legacy_Mode_User-Driven_UAI_Management.md) of UAI management to create uais.
+The UAS allows either administrators or authorized users using the [Legacy Mode](Legacy_Mode_User-Driven_UAI_Management.md) of UAI management to create UAIs.
 This section shows both methods.

 It is rare that an an administrator would hand-craft an End-User UAI using this administrative procedure, but it is possible.
 This is, however, the procedure used to create Broker UAIs for [Broker Mode UAI Management](Broker_Mode_UAI_Management.md).